niravnmore/softskills_assignment/README.md

 - Written Communication
 - Listening (understanding the message)

 All above communication can be further divided into formal and informal communications.
-We will be focusing mainly on formal type of communication that can help us with our professional requirements.
+We will be focusing mainly on formal types of communication that can help us with our professional requirements.

 ### Elements of Verbal Communication